 - Then, type Control Panel in the text space and press the Enter key.

 - Search and click on Windows Update from the Control panel.
 Open it and click on Check for Updates.

 - Download all the updates that Windows find, then, click on Install Now.

 - Once you have installed all the updates, restart the computer and try to reinstall the QuickBooks Desktop application.

 Need Technical Assistance To Fix BEX Error!

-We hope the troubleshooting methods mentioned in this blog would have helped you resolve QuickBooks BEX error without any hassle.
-However, if you get stuck and need any further assistance, we would suggest you give us a call on Asquare Cloud Hosting Helpline Number +1(855)-738-0359.
+We hope the troubleshooting methods mentioned in this blog would have helped you resolve QuickBooks BEX errors without any hassle.
+However, if you get stuck and need any further assistance, we would suggest you give us a call at Asquare Cloud Hosting Helpline Number +1(855)-738-0359.